viniciusufop/birthday-project/README.md

 ### Jacoco

-I included the Jacoco dependency to shows the application test coverage.
+I included the [Jacoco library](https://www.eclemma.org/jacoco/index.html) to shows the application test coverage.

 You can see the coverage information access the file below.
 ```shell
 ./build/jacocoHtml/index.html
 ```

+### Infrastructure Test

+I included the [archunit library](https://www.archunit.org/) to test the architectural restrictions that was proposed by Hexagonal Architecture.

+## Considerations

+* I include the leap year rule in the system.
+So, run the rule below when the year is not a leap year.
+  * Friends born on February, 29th should have their Birthday greeted on February, 28th
+* The rule below doesn't make sense, because we don't have a mobile phone register in the database propose.
+  * You send the note by email and sms <-- the problem is the sms here.
+*